-Our attorneys determine the fair value of your pedestrian accident claim based on your direct losses identifiable from medical bills, projections of future costs for ongoing medical needs, and lost income from current salary and, in cases of partial or complete disability, losses from future earnings due to a reduced capacity to earn a living.
-We will also pursue compensation for the pain and suffering you have unjustly had to endure.
+Our attorneys will determine the fair value of your pedestrian accident claim based on your direct losses.
+We may identify these losses from medical bills, projections of future costs for ongoing medical needs, employment and income records, and other sources.

-- After thoroughly investigating the NYC pedestrian injury accident, we will seek to negotiate a settlement and will be prepared to file a personal injury lawsuit if necessary.
+- After thoroughly investigating your NYC pedestrian injury accident, we will seek to negotiate a settlement and will be prepared to file a personal injury lawsuit if necessary.

 Long Island Hit-and-Run Accident Attorneys

-Nearly 1 of every 5 pedestrians killed in 2017 (19%) were struck in crashes that involved hit-and-run drivers, NHTSA says.
+Nearly one of every five pedestrians killed in 2017 (19%) were struck in crashes that involved hit-and-run drivers, NHTSA says.

-When a driver has fled the scene and has not been identified, hit-and-run accident victims are covered under the uninsured motorist provision of their own auto insurance.
-Our attorneys will pursue every payment you are eligible to receive through UM/UIM insurance coverage, including compensation for medical care costs, lost income, needs due to lasting disability, and pain and suffering.
+When a driver has fled the scene and has not been identified, hit-and-run accident victims are covered under the uninsured motorist (UM) provision of their own auto insurance.
+Our attorneys will pursue every payment you are eligible to receive through UM insurance coverage, including compensation for medical costs, lost income, needs due to lasting disability, and pain and suffering.

 Contact Our New York Pedestrian Accident Law Firm Today

-If you have been hit and injured by a motor vehicle or bicycle while a pedestrian in New York City, contact the NYC pedestrian accident attorneys at the Law Office of Cohen & Jaffe for strong and experienced legal assistance.
-We can help you recover compensation that you deserve to have.
+If you have been hit and injured by a motor vehicle or bicycle as a pedestrian in New York City, contact the NYC pedestrian accident attorneys at the Law Office of Cohen & Jaffe for strong legal assistance.
+We can help you seek the compensation that you need.

-Call our personal injury law firm at 866-882-0516 or e-mail us, and we will respond promptly.
+Call our personal injury law firm today or e-mail us, and we will respond promptly.
 Our Long Island pedestrian accident attorneys offer free legal consultations, including in-home and hospital visits.